Loan Vs Line Of Credit inscription on the sheet

-When you need extra money to cover expenses, you may need to decide between a Line of Credit and a loan.
+When you need extra money to cover expenses, a Line of Credit or a loan could be your solution.
 Both options can get you the money you need when you need it most, but there are several differences between them.

 What is a Line of Credit?